No products in the cart.

 Sun Exposure: Full sun partial shade

 You will adore this plant for its deep green and round foliage.
-The stems are a deep red and fit into smaller spaces well with its compact growing habit.
+The stems are a deep red and fit into smaller spaces well with their compact growing habit.
 You can hang the baby rubber plants as it trails in the right conditions.

 Obtusifolia Baby Rubber Plant Care Basics

 If you have one of the numerous variegated forms, you’re in luck.
 Peperomia obtusifolia care in the article applies to them all.
 The only difference between these succulent-like beauties is the variegated species need more light to bring out their gorgeous variegation.

 The Peperomia depends on good drainage and needs a well-draining potting mix with drainage holes to prevent root rot.
 Another thing is not to go and suffocate your plant with tight soil as it prefers air around its roots.
 Now, do not get us wrong, the plant is not picky, and some peat moss mixed with gravel and sand works the best.